 To avoid additional baggage fees, consider a carry-on made with lightweight, durable materials, such as ballistic nylon, high-density polyester, and fiberglass.
-Lightweight carry-ons typically are classified as less than 10 pounds, though the lightest models weigh in at around three pounds.
+Lightweight carry-ons are typically classified as less than 10 pounds, though the lightest models weigh in at around three pounds.
 Lightweight carry-ons are available as backpacks or with hard shell exteriors as well.

-The latest in carry-on wheel technology: 360-degree spinner wheels, helping travelers avoid awkward bag topples while making turns and maneuvering through crowds.
-A four-wheeled spinner carry-on also allows travelers to turn the bag sideways for trips down the narrow airplane aisles while boarding and exiting.
+A must for any traveler, 360-degree spinner wheels help you avoid awkward bag topples while making turns and maneuvering through crowds.
+A four-wheeled spinner carry-on also allows travelers to turn the bag sideways for trips down those narrow airplane aisles while boarding and exiting.

 Wheels aren't the only pivoting options for carry-ons.
 Some luggage companies also offer ergonomic handles in both one- and two-bar constructions.
 Carry-ons are also available with handles that are built to rotate to avoid hand and wrist strain.Warranty